comp-phys-marc/qasm-ts/readme.md

 exported in `errors.ts`.
 While this is not an advanced semantic or static analysis, it should enable users to basically validate their OpenQASM 2.0 or 3.0 code.

+Conprehensive API docs can be found in the `docs/` directory.

 ## Example I/O

 ### Input: `alignment.qasm` ([source](https://github.com/openqasm/openqasm/blob/main/examples/alignment.qasm))